Learn more about a certain medical condition.

 Epilepsy has a number of sexual and reproductive complications that we don’t fully understand.
 Nearly one-third of epileptic men suffer from erectile dysfunction, and many epileptic women complain of dry vagina, painful contractions during sex, or low libido.

-About 4% to 6% of babies born to women with epilepsy have a birth defect.
+About 5% of babies born to women with epilepsy have a birth defect.
 This compares to about a 2% to 3% chance in the rest of the population.
 It’s known that antiepileptic medications are responsible for at least some of the extra birth defects.
-The defects can be minor or easily corrected by surgery (malformed fingers, cleft lip, or palate), but occasionally more serious problems such as spina bifida can occur.
+The defects can be minor or corrected by surgery (malformed fingers, cleft lip, or palate), but occasionally more serious problems such as spina bifida can occur.

 Making the Diagnosis